-Hashtags make your content more discoverable, so they're necessary for growing your following.
-You can use up to 30 hashtags per post, but TrackMaven found nine to be the optimal number for boosting engagement.
+Instagram hashtags make your content discoverable, so they're necessary for growing your following.
+You can use up to 30 hashtags per post, but Instagram recommends creators use no more than three to five hashtags per post.

 It's critical you choose hashtags that aren't too broad. #Healthyliving, for instance, has over 20,000,000 posts, while #healthylivingtips only has 13,000.
 The less competition, the easier it will be for your content to get discovered.

-Geotags are equally important, but for a different reason.
+Location tags are equally important, but for a different reason.
 Geotags can help people find you if they're interested in a certain location.
 This helps you gain more followers, and it also helps you appeal to brands that are interested in reaching a certain demographic.
-For instance, maybe a boutique sees you often post fashion tips from the California area, and they're looking to appeal to people in that region -- it's a win, win.
+For instance, maybe a boutique sees you often post fashion tips from the California area, and they're looking to appeal to people in that region — it's a win, win.

 5. Tag brands in your posts.